Our People

 Linda Naughton

-Linda Naughton is a research fellow on the Ageing in Place in Cities project in the Department of Sociology at the University of Manchester.
-Her background is in Human Geography and her research interests include geographies of ageing, narratives of city development, creative/spatial methodologies and Utopian Studies.
+Linda Naughton is a Research Fellow on the Ageing in Place in Cities project in the Department of Sociology at The University of Manchester.
+Her background is in Human Geography, and her research interests include geographies of ageing, city development narratives, creative/spatial methodologies, and utopian studies.
+Linda has published on topics such as social capital, ageism, and the impact of COVID-19 on age-friendly cities and communities.

 View research profile